demisto/content/Playbooks/playbook-Get_Mails_By_Folder_Pathes_CHANGELOG.md

 ## [Unreleased]
 #### New Playbook
-Get mails from EWS by folders any preprocess them
+Get emails from EWS by folders and preprocess them